ivanasaberon/uCampAcademia/Akademia.Docs/docs/modules.md

 A student category shows Regular or Irregular based on the subjects they are currently enrolled in.
 To understand the distinction between regualr and Irregular, refer to Workflows.
 Regular Vs. Irregular.

 ### Programs Manager

+Program Managers are persons who are assigned by the school to facilitate the subjects that will be available to the students.

 ### Subject

 Subjects are the basic units that make up the whole program.
 Subjects are used to build the curriculum.
 Subjects are also the basis of section definitions.